iriskotsinas/TDDD27-CrossFit-BookingSystem/README.md

 # TDDD27 2021 Project

 ## Functional specification
-An application for bookings of training sessions, more specifically Crossfit.
+An application for bookings of training sessions, more specifically CrossFit.

 Some features are:
 - Login